DeveloperMetrics/DevOpsMetrics/README.md

 [^1]

 ## The current solution:
 **We currently have all four of the metrics implemented and undergoing a pilot.
-There is a Probot for GitHub.
-(The Azure DevOps widget is on hold to focus on GitHub).**
+(The Azure DevOps widget is currently not planned - but is possible if someone wants to build it!).**

 - **Deployment Frequency**, in both Azure DevOps and GitHub:
   - How does it work?
 We look at the number of successful pipeline runs.